simjunheng/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Coach2K22 shows a list of persons
-5. User requests to attach an existing tag to a person
+3. User requests to attach a new tag to a person
-6. Coach2k22 shows the new details of the person
+4. Coach2k22 shows the new details of the person

     Use case ends.